Eberhard of Friuli: Marriage and life at Cysoing

-In return for his services, the emperor Louis the Pious gave Count Evrard the highest honor possible: the hand of his (acknowledged) daughter, the Princess Gisèle, in marriage.
+In return for his services, the emperor Louis the Pious gave Count Evrard the highest honor possible: the hand of his daughter by his wife Judith of Bavaria, the Princess Gisèle, in marriage.

-Gisèle, a woman of piety and virtue, was the daughter of Louis le Débonaire and his second wife, the empress Judith.
+Gisèle was a woman of piety and virtue.
 Among the rich domains the Princess brought with her in her dowry, Count Evrard found the fisc of Cysoing.
 One gives the name fisc, in this age, to large, rural properties separate from the royal domains; that is, to sorts of farms with a residence for the master and homes for settlers.
 The Royal Fisc of Cysoing, situated at the center of the country of Pèvele, was one of the most beautiful in the region.
 The stay seemed so agreeable to Saint Evrard and the Princess Gisèle that they made it one of their regular residences.

 Already, in the century before (in 752), the little hamlet established on the royal fisc of Cysoing has been made famous through the martyrdom of Saint Arnoul.
 Saint Arnoul, a courageous warrior, who was, it is said, the father of Godefroid, Bishop of Cambrai-Arras, had been attached to the court of a noble lord, his relative.
 "His virtues and his merits were so radiant that God accorded his prayers more than one miracle during his life.
 He became even more glorious through his martyrdom."
 He was so devoted to his master that he eventually died for him thus attaining martyrdom.
 Saint Arnoul was already honored at Cysoing when Saint Evrard and Princess Gisèle went to take possession of their domain.
 His relics were conserved there.
 Cysoing therefore had a church, or less a chapel that was without doubt the same chapel as the royal fisc.

 Saint Evrard, at Cysoing, had a chaplain named Walgaire.
 They (Evrard and Gisèle) decided to found a monastery at Cysoing.
 The project was long and difficult, and was not complete at the time of Evrard's or Gisèle's deaths.
 The monastery was initially made in honor of Saint Saveur and Mary (mother of Jesus).
 The religious lived there under canon law in a community with all the rigors of the cloister.
 Their special function was singing solemnly in the church.
 They maintained public prayer.
 Saint Evrard was known to enjoy singing with the choir.
 After his later campaigns in the defense of Italy, the remains of Pope Callixtus I were re-interred in the Abbey at Cysoing.